B-UMMI/Chewie-NS/docs/user/tutorial.rst

 This will download all FASTA files for all loci in the schema and construct the schema locally.
 Since we have requested for the schema in a state prior to its ``Last Change Date``, we will retrieve a schema that does not include all alleles in the latest version of the remote schema and is outdated.
-We will use this schema to demonstrate what would happen if you performed allele call and wanted to synchronize your local schema with the remote schema.

 Local analysis - subset2
 :::::::::::::::::::::::::::

-We will perform allele call with the genomes in subset2 to demonstrate how the ``SyncSchema`` process would behave if the remote schema had already been altered by another user and the sequences and allele identifiers in our local schema and in the remote schema did not fully match.
+We will perform allele call with the genomes in subset2 to demonstrate how the ``SyncSchema`` process would behave if the remote schema had already been modified by another user and the sequences and allele identifiers in our local schema and in the remote schema did not fully match.